2-8-8-0: Equivalent classifications

 The Atchison, Topeka and Santa Fe Railway was the first to use the configuration.
-In 1911, their own workshop took a pair of standard 2-8-0 and combined them into a 2-8-8-0 "Consolidation Mallet" articulated locomotive.
+In 1911, their own workshop took a pair of standard 2-8-0 and combined them into a 2-8-8-0 Mallet articulated locomotive.
 Four examples were built, but were never entirely satisfactory and were converted back to 2-8-0 in 1923.
 The first 2-8-8-0 operated by Baltimore and Ohio was numbered EL-1/a, which was built in 1916 at Baldwin Locomotive Works.
 The western end of their network had ruling gradients greater than 2%, and the 2-8-8-0 offered exceptional tractive effort, enabling a single locomotive to move the heaviest freight trains.
 As well as building these locomotives from scratch, the last in 1920, ten were converted from 0-8-8-0 configuration in 1920 and a further ten from 2-8-8-2 in 1922.
 These locomotives remained in operation until after World War II, the last being withdrawn in 1955.
-None have been preserved.

-One tender from the 2-8-8-0 #759 of the Kansas City Southern Railroad has been preserved, while the locomotive was scrapped.
+No 2-8-8-0 locomotives survive today; all were scrapped.
+However, one tender from the 2-8-8-0 #759 of the Kansas City Southern Railroad has been preserved, while the locomotive was scrapped.
 It is now preserved at the Illinois Railway Museum.